Aliases for EIF3A Gene

 GeneCards Summary for EIF3A Gene

 EIF3A (Eukaryotic Translation Initiation Factor 3 Subunit A) is a Protein Coding gene.
-Diseases associated with EIF3A include Cribriform Carcinoma.
-Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.
+Among its related pathways are Translation Factors and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
+Gene Ontology (GO) annotations related to this gene include translation initiation factor activity.

 UniProtKB/Swiss-Prot for EIF3A Gene